livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

        It could include fraudulent data, or fraudulently obtained reviews (through collusion with a reviewer or editor).

 1. If there is a suspicion or accusation of fraud or plagiarism, a committee of three members of the Editorial Board will be chosen by the Managing Editors to investigate.
+These three members may at their discretion seek external expert advice for analysis of the evidence for fraud.

 1. If this committee decides unanimously that fraud or plagiarism occurred, then the paper will be removed from the journal, and